nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

 In this activity you will configure SQL Server to use Polybase to query data that's stored in s3 compatible object storage.

-1. **Configure Polybase in SQL Server instance**
+## **Configure Polybase in SQL Server instance**

 In SQL Server 2022, Polybase is the feature that allows SQL Server to integrate with s3 compatbile object storage.
 You must install this feature during the installation of SQL Server or add it to your SQL Server instance after installation.
 Once the feature is installed, you must configure the Polybase feature, you can do that with the steps listed in this section.

+- On the desktop of **Windows1**, in SSMS, open a **New Query window**.
+Connect to the SQL Instance on **WINDOWS1** and enable Polybase copying each line of code below into a new query window and clicking **Execute**.

-    - Confirm if the Polybase feature is installed, 1 = installed
+    - [ ] Confirm if the Polybase feature is installed, 1 = installed

         ```
         SELECT SERVERPROPERTY ('IsPolyBaseInstalled') AS IsPolyBaseInstalled;
         ```

-    - Next, enable Polybase in your instance's configuration
+    - [ ] Next, enable Polybase in your instance's configuration

         ```
         exec sp_configure @configname = 'polybase enabled', @configvalue = 1;
         ```

-    - Confirm if Polybase is in your running config, run_value should be 1
+    - [ ] Confirm if Polybase is in your running config, run_value should be 1

         ```
         exec sp_configure @configname = 'polybase enabled'
         ```

-1. **Configure access to external data using Polybase over S3**
+## **Configure access to external data using Polybase over S3**

 Once Polybase is installed and configured, you can use it within a user database in SQL Server 2022.
 In this section you will create a database and configure a `CREDENTIAL` used to authentcate to the FlashBlade in your lab enviroment.

+- [ ] On the desktop of **Windows1**, in SSMS, open a **New Query window**.
+Connect to the SQL Instance on **WINDOWS1** and configure access to external data by copying each block of code below into a new query window and clicking **Execute**

-    - Create a database to hold objects used in this module
+    - [ ] Create a database to hold objects used in this module

         ```
         CREATE DATABASE [PolybaseDemo];
         ```

-    - Switch into the database context for the PolybaseDemo database
+    - [ ] Switch into the database context for the PolybaseDemo database
         ```
         USE PolybaseDemo
         ```

-    - Create a `MASTER KEY`, this is use to protect the credentials you're about to create
+    - [ ] Create a `MASTER KEY`, this is use to protect the credentials you're about to create
         ```
         CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'S0methingS@Str0ng!';
         ```

-    - Create a `DATABASE SCOPED CREDENTIAL`, this should have at minimum ReadOnly and ListBucket access to the s3 bucket.
+    - [ ] Create a `DATABASE SCOPED CREDENTIAL`, this should have at minimum ReadOnly and ListBucket access to the s3 bucket.
 Your bucket in FlashBlade1 already has this access policy configured.

         Next, `WITH IDENTITY = 'S3 Access Key'` this string must be set to this value when using s3.